MichiTheGenius/YoutubeToMP3/README.md

 If downloading a **playlist** from Youtube it **MUST** either be *public* or *unlisted* for it to work

 ## Usage
-1. open a terminal window (the key-combination ctrl-alt-t opens a terminal in most linux distributions)
-2. clone the repo by entering this command
+1. clone the repo by entering this command

 	```sh
 	git clone https://github.com/MichiTheGenius/YoutubeToMP3
 	```

-3. change into the newly acquired directory
+2. change into the newly acquired directory

 	```sh
 	cd YoutubeToMP3
 	```

-4. run the requirements.sh script in order to install all dependencies needed (You can look into it to check if you are ok with the things that will be installed)
+3. run the requirements.sh script in order to install all dependencies needed (You can look into it to check if you are ok with the things that will be installed)

-	- if you are on a debian linux system run:
+	- if you are on a debian linux based system run:
 	```sh
 	reqs/requirements_deb.sh
 	```

-	- if you are on an arch linux system run:
+	- if you are on an arch linux based system run:
 	```sh
 	reqs/requirements_arch.sh
 	```

-5. (optional) if it does not work try making it executable with the command:
+4. (optional) if it does not work try making it executable with the command:

     - if you are on a debian linux system run:
 	```sh